Find your starting point

 Get people involved

 For a lasting impact, you'll need senior management support and staff involvement from all levels of your organisation.

 You can get people involve by speaking to staff who can champion and help you run the programme.

-You can offer training for champions so that they feel supported in sharing the health messages.
-Our A Better Medway Champions programme can give your staff the skills and knowledge to champion health and wellbeing in the workplace.
+We have training available which can give your staff the skills and knowledge to champion health and wellbeing in the workplace.

 Draw up an action plan

 Once you know what you need to focus on, draw up an action plan with your staff champions.
 You can keep track of national health campaigns that could give you helpful resources.

 You can make the best use of resources on offer in your community.
 Find out what local programmes can give advice, guidance and support.

 You can evaluate and adapt what you’re offering based on feedback if something isn’t working.